Const: Distinction from constants

 While a constant does not change its value while the program is running, an object declared const may indeed change its value while the program is running.
 A common example are read only registers within embedded systems like the current state of a digital input.
 The data registers for digital inputs are often declared as const and volatile.
 The content of these registers may change without the program doing anything (volatile) but it would be ill-formed for the program to attempt write to them (const).

 Other uses

 In addition, a (non-static) member-function can be declared as const.
-In this case, the this pointer inside such a function is of type ObjectType const* rather than merely of type ObjectType*.
+In this case, the this pointer inside such a function is of type const T* rather than merely of type T*.
 This means that non-const functions for this object cannot be called from inside such a function, nor can member variables be modified.
 In C++, a member variable can be declared as mutable, indicating that this restriction does not apply to it.
 In some cases, this can be useful, for example with caching, reference counting, and data synchronization.
 In these cases, the logical meaning (state) of the object is unchanged, but the object is not physically constant since its bitwise representation may change.